sybrew/the-seo-framework/readme.txt

 				* It is now `auto_description_html_method` (typo in "description").
 				* We found no indication this was used in public yet, so we didn't go through a deprecation process.
 Sorry in advance if this change affects your site.
 			* Suboption filter `s_left_right_home` is now gone; use `s_left_right` instead.
+			* Index `knowledge_gplus`
+				* It's no longer supported since 2018; we kept it around because users could fill whatever URL in this field.
+But, it's time to say goodbye to this cruft.
 	* For option index `autodescription-updates-cache` (constant `THE_SEO_FRAMEWORK_SITE_CACHE`):
 		* It's now `autodescription-site-cache` and its contents will be migrated after updating.
 			* This option will now also be home to the Archive and Search Exclusion cache.